oyale/huertu/src/site/notes/RFC - CoCCoop.md

 ## Expected Behavior

 1. **Respect:** Treat all community members with kindness and respect.
-Remember that everyone is voluntarily contributing their time and expertise to improve the project.
+Remember that everyone is contributing their time and expertise to improve the project.
 2. **Patience:** Demonstrate patience and understanding towards others, especially when discussing complex or controversial issues.
 3. **Constructive Criticism:** Provide feedback that is constructive and helpful.
 This includes being open to receiving such feedback.
-4. **Openness:** All technical debates should take place in the project's repository issues, ensuring everyone has the chance to contribute to the discussion.
+4. **Openness:** All trascendental technical debates should take place in the project's repository issues, ensuring everyone has the chance to contribute to the discussion.
 5. **Inclusivity:** Promote an inclusive and supportive environment.
 Every contribution is important and should be recognized.

 ## Unacceptable Behavior